Jake Worth

 Avoid arbitrary refactors; they waste time and make important changes harder to find.

-Here are some changes that probably make the code easier to read, but aren’t defensible by themselves:
+Here are some changes that can improve the code, but aren’t defensible by themselves:

 • ❌ Adding or removing whitespace